LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The `git` library may be useful to retrieve the commit SHA1 from a local repo directory.

+For both `path_url_prefixes/3` and `omit_path_prefixes/1` options, when a path prefix is itself a prefix of another path, the shorter path must come last to ensure correct links.

 See the `SCRIPT.txt` file in the tool directory for additional examples.
 To avoid retyping such complex goals when updating diagrams, use the `doclet` tool to save and reapply them easily (e.g. by using the `make`